How to get a driving license in Germany- Step-by-Step guide

 10 Steps to get a driving license in Germany:

-Finding a driving school is the first and most important step.
+Finding a driving school is the first and most crucial step.
 Check with your friends and acquaintances, google reviews and reviews in other forums, and take feedback about the driving schools in your area.
-You can benefit from others’ experiences, and you should not miss this.
-Also, if you are not comfortable with German as a medium of instruction, you can choose a school that offers English/other language instruction.
-Here, I would point out that the schools that offer instructions in English/other languages are usually a bit more expensive.
-My 2 cents here are: Learn basic German first and get a little more comfortable with the language.
-The instructions are easy and can be understood with basic german knowledge.
+You can benefit from others’ experiences and should not miss this.
+Also, if you are uncomfortable with German as a medium of instruction, you can choose a school that offers English/other language instruction.
+Here, I would point out that the schools that provide instructions in English/other languages are usually a bit more expensive.
+My 2 cents here are: Learn basic German first and get more comfortable with the language.
+The instructions are easy and can be understood with basic German knowledge.
 However, at the same time, I would also mention that good communication between you and your instructor plays an important role.
-So, if you are not yet there with your german language skills, don’t risk it.
+So, if you are not yet there with your German language skills, don’t risk it.
 Just choose a school that offers the instructions in a language of your choice.

 An eye test can be done conveniently at any spectacle shop at a very reasonable price, though that cost has to be borne by you ( unless your driving school included that in the package, in which case, they will tell you to get the test done from a specific place).
 You need to state the purpose of the test and get a report.
-If it is required to wear specs or change them after the test, you must undertake that activity too because, during your lessons and on the day of the practical exam, you will have to wear them.
+If it is required to wear specs or change them after the test, you must undertake that activity because you will have to wear them during your lessons and on the day of the practical exam.

 Once you have registered with your driving school and completed the first aid course and eye test, take all the required documents and visit your city hall ( Rathaus) to register there.
 You may also need, in addition, your biometric photo, id proof, driving school registration document, and completed form to register yourself at the city hall.